jesus7110/orgaaa/Deployment.md

 ## 1. Create Free AWS Account
 Create free AWS Account at https://aws.amazon.com/

-## 2. Create and Lauch an EC2 instance and SSH into machine
+## 2. Create and Lauch an EC2 instance and SSH into machin